WHERE WE ARE

 Baylor University is a private Christian university and a nationally ranked research institution, characterized as having "high research activity" by the Carnegie Foundation for the Advancement of Teaching.
 The university provides a vibrant campus community for approximately 15,000 students by blending interdisciplinary research with an international reputation for educational excellence and a faculty commitment to teaching and scholarship.
 Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating university in Texas.
 Located in Waco, Baylor welcomes students from all 50 states and more than 80 countries to study a broad range of degrees among its 11 nationally recognized academic divisions.
 Baylor sponsors 19 varsity athletic teams and is a founding member of the Big 12 Conference.

-For more than 109 years, LHSON has educated more than 6,000 graduates who are known to be academically, spiritually and personally prepared for service.
+For more than 110 years, LHSON has educated over 6,000 graduates who are known to be academically, spiritually and personally prepared for service.

 Rankings and Stats